British snowboarder Katie Ormerod praises 'amazing' fake snow amid fears of athlete safety

-British snowboarder Katie Ormerod praises 'amazing' fake snow at Beijing Winter Olympics amid fears of athlete safety.
+Katie Ormerod has praised the 'amazing' fake snow at Beijing Winter Olympics despite safety fears raised ahead of the games.

 Artificial snow will be used exclusively at the Winter Olympics for the first time at the Beijing games.